ausec-it/bof-registry/readme.md

 # Registry BOF

 A beacon object file for use with cobalt strike v4.1+.
-Supports querying, adding, and deleting keys/values and local and remote registries.
+Supports querying, adding, and deleting keys/values of local and remote registries.

 ## Usage